rabbitmq/fshc/README.md

 A tiny command line tool that prints file and socket descriptor (handle) counts for a process.

+Think of it as a very small, cross-platform, more machine-friendly version of `handle.exe`.

 ## Supported Operating Systems

  * Windows